Acme United (NYSE:ACU) Now Covered by StockNews.com

-StockNews.com started coverage on shares of Acme United (NYSE:ACU – Get Rating) in a research report issued to clients and investors on Thursday.
-The brokerage set a “hold” rating on the stock.
+StockNews.com initiated coverage on shares of Acme United (NYSE:ACU – Get Rating) in a report published on Sunday.
+The brokerage issued a hold rating on the stock.

 Acme United Company Profile (Get Rating)